petesharum/intro-to-react/exercises/03-modularize-the-app/INSTRUCTIONS.md

 ## Create a `Title` module

-Inside this directory, create a new folder and call it `src`.
-This is where your modules will live.
+Notice we have created a new folder called `src`.
+This is where our modules will live.

-Create a new file inside of `src`, `title.js`.
-Cut the `Title` function component from `index.html` and paste it in this new file.
+Inside `index.html`, cut the `Title` function component and paste it into `src/title.js`.
 At the bottom of the page, add this line:

 ```js
 export { Title };
 ```

-This line allows other JavaScript files to import and execute this code.
+This will allow other JavaScript files to import and execute this code.

 ## Create an `App` module

-Again inside of `src`, create a new file and call it `app.js`.
-Create a new function component in this file called `App`, and just like `Title`, export this component at the bottom of the page:
+Inside `src/app`, create a new function component in this file called `App`, and just like `Title`, export this component at the bottom of the page:

 ```js
 export { App };